mlswg/mls-architecture/draft-ietf-mls-architecture.md

 External joins are authorized indirectly, in the sense that a member publishing a GroupInfo object authorizes anyone to join who has access to the GroupInfo object.
-External joins do not allow for more granular authorization checks to be done before the new member is added to the group, so if an application wishes to both allow external joins and enforce such checks, then the application will need to do such checks when a member joins, and remove them if checks fail.
+External joins do not allow for more granular authorization checks to be done before the new member is added to the group, so if an application wishes to both allow external joins and enforce such checks, then either all the members of the group must all have the ability to check and reject invalid External joins autonomously, or the application needs to do such checks when a member joins and remove them if those checks fail.

 Application setup may also determine other criteria for membership validity.
 For example, per-device signature keys can be signed by an identity key recognized